Staccjay2008/learning-notes/README.md

 #### Set up environment
+- Import a HTML file and watch it magically convert to Markdown
--Run the pip install in your Python IDE
+- Run the pip install in your Python IDE

 ```SQL
 pip install -r requirements.txt